1 Case Of COVID-19 In Managed Isolation

 |Auckland

-The total number of active cases in New Zealand is 71.
-Our total number of confirmed cases is 1,947.
+The total number of active cases in New Zealand remains at 71.
+Our total number of confirmed cases is 1,948.

 Update on border-related cases